emcrisostomo/fsw/README.md

     begin to misbehave as soon as the fsw process runs out of file descriptors.
     In this case, fsw dumps one error on standard error for every file that cannot be opened.
-  * The inotify monitor, available on Linux since kernel 2.6.13, has no known limitations.
+  * The inotify monitor, available on Linux since kernel 2.6.13, may suffer a queue overflow if events are generated faster than they are read from the queue.
+In any case, the application is guaranteed to receive an overflow notification which can be handled to gracefully recover.  fsw currently throws an exception if a queue overflow occurs.
+Future versions will handle the overflow by emitting proper notifications.
   * The poll monitor, available on any platform, only relies on available CPU and memory to perform its task.
 The performance of this monitor degrades linearly with the number of files being watched.